 Human trafficking is the third largest source of profit for organized crime in the world behind arms and drug trafficking.
 Assemblies like this one can educate children about the tactics used by traffickers.

-World’s Children works with a group of Catholic nuns in India.
-We have partnered with them for several decades and we currently support five orphanages that they operate.
+One of World’s Children partner organizations, FMM, began a program to prevent child trafficking in villages in India in 2011.
+We have partnered with FMM to help orphans and vulnerable children for several decades and we currently support five orphanages that they operate.

 In 2015 at least 126 girls had gone missing from the Prevention of Child Trafficking Team (PCT) project area and are assumed to have been abducted by traffickers.
 The PCT team performed a rescue operation that freed 30 girls who were then taken to a sanctuary home.
 Eight pimps, two customers, and 20 traffickers were arrested.
 We applaud the team for their dedication and bravery.

-Knowing that many other children were not rescued in time, the Sisters created a Prevention of Child Trafficking Team and asked for our support to stop trafficking altogether in an area of India where trafficking is an urgent issue.
+Knowing that many other children were not rescued in time, The PCT team asked for our support to help their program grow so they could stop trafficking altogether in an area of India where trafficking is an urgent issue.
+Since then, they have been able to expand their successful education campaign.

 In this photo, village women are learning about the tricks of child traffickers in a meeting organized by the Prevention of Child Trafficking (PCT) team.
 The PCT team is providing children and adults with the knowledge about how traffickers dupe women or simply snatch unwatched girls.

 The PCT Program has proven to be very successful and provides a successful model for others to follow.
 It is our hope the project can move to other areas of high trafficking activity and make it impossible for traffickers to take women and girls in the areas touched by this program.